antscloud/fretboardgtr/docs/source/index.md

 # Welcome to FretBoardGtr Documentation

-Package that make easy creation of **highly customizable** fretboards and chords diagrams
+Package that make easy creation of **highly customizable** fretboards and chords diagrams.

 ## Table of content